You can use Tealeaf to mask sensitive information to protect the privacy of users who interact with your website or mobile applications.

 Note: A hit attribute can match either a start / end pattern, OR a specific string, but not both.
 You can apply a regular expression on either.

-How to mask sensitive data with Experience Analytics (Tealeaf) Hit attributes
+How to mask sensitive data with Tealeaf Hit attributes

-Ideally, you never want sensitive data to be sent to Experience Analytics.
+Ideally, you never want sensitive data to be sent to Tealeaf.
 In most cases, you can block sensitive data through client-side privacy configuration.

 Server-side privacy (implemented with Hit attributes) is the mechanism for blocking /replacing content that was not blocked at the client side.
 The UIC on the client-side handles tagged content well, but can struggle with searching large chunks of text for complex patterns.
 Server-side privacy serves as a "catch-all" for sensitive information that might not be stopped by client-side privacy rules and configuration.